Rhinoplasty (Nose Job) by Dr Mark Doyle, Specialist Plastic Surgeon

 What should I do to prepare for my nose job?

-Dr Doyle will take you through everything you need to know about preparing for your nose job during your consultation.
-If you are a smoker, it’s highly recommended that you quit for at least two weeks before and after your surgery.
+Dr Doyle will take you through everything you need to know about preparing for your nose job during your initial consultation.
+If you are a smoker, it’s highly recommended that you quit smoking for at least two weeks before and after your surgery.
 Smoking affects blood vessels and flow, which means it could slow down your healing.
-There are also specific medications and supplements that can cause excess bruising and bleeding that need to be avoided.
-Other preparations include arranging for someone to fetch and assist you after surgery.
+There are also specific medications and supplements that can cause excessive bruising and bleeding that need to be avoided.
+Other preparations include arranging for someone to pick you up and assist you after surgery.
 Preparing a comfortable recovery area and filling your prescriptions ahead of time is also advisable.

 To find out more about Rhinoplasty, or to book a consultation, please contact Gold Coast Plastic Surgery today.